omyllymaki/solvers/README.md

 where

-- s = vector of observations (signal)
+s = vector of observations (signal)

-- L = matrix of fixed coeffients (library)
+L = matrix of fixed coeffients (library)

-- x = vector of unknown coefficients that needs to be solved (weights)
+x = vector of unknown coefficients that needs to be solved (weights)

 ## Implemented solvers

+All the solvers can be constrained so that all x values are forced to be non-negative.

 **LS solvers**

 Assumes that f is linear (xL = s).
 Solves x using using least squares method.

-**Non-negative solvers**

-Solves x with constrained fit: all x values are forced to be non-negative.

 **GD solvers**